psibi/psibi.github.io/posts/2024-08-04-rustic-babel.md

 - Consolidate all output, including error messages, within the results block.
-- Eliminate disruptive popup buffers.
+- Eliminate the disruptive popup buffers.

 To maintain backward compatibility, a customizable variable named *rustic-babel-display-error-popup* has been introduced in Rustic.
 By